nikodraca/boilerplate-ts-node-drizzle/README.md

 ## Description

-This is a boilerplate project using `InversifyExpressServer` and `InversifySocketServer` to set up both API routes and socket events.
+This is a boilerplate project using `InversifyExpressServer` to set up both API routes and database schema

 ## Getting Started